 Extreme creative goals might be considered de rigueur for an inventive hairstylist like Eugene Souleiman but Maxine Leonard finds a man still exploring the unexpected whilst relishing in the beauty being uninformed.

-Maxine Leonard: Do you relate to the idea that in an industry where the visual landscape changes daily, now more than ever it’s crucial artists are allowed the freedom to respond to that?
+Beauty Papers: Do you relate to the idea that in an industry where the visual landscape changes daily, now more than ever it’s crucial artists are allowed the freedom to respond to that?

 Eugene Souliman: Now with social media, we receive information quickly and as a hairdresser, I have to work at the same speed.
 I think that’s a good thing in some respects, to be honest with you.
 I know a lot of people complain things are changing so quickly, but I think it makes me work in a more intuitive way.
 In a funny kind of sense, I’m not holding onto a way things have to be done, so my approach isn’t rigid in the way I work.
 I’m working in a more instinctive way and I’m being truer to myself.

-ML: So, you relate to the immediacy of it?
+BP: So, you relate to the immediacy of it?

 ES: Yes, I do actually.
 I don’t see it as a bad thing.
 However, I think it’s good to take time out and it’s important to evaluate where you have been, what you have done and why you have done it.

-ML: But do you get that time out?
+BP: But do you get that time out?

 ES: I make the time.
 I don’t work every day.
 I want to concentrate on the quality of my work.
 It’s more of an enjoyable process when I’m proud of what I have done rather than just facilitating the needs for the job.